ardeora-cmu/Project5/README.md

 ```
 $mkdir temperature_classes
 ```

 Compile three Java classes using a library of Hadoop classes stored in a jar.
-The classes directory (./temperature_classes) is also consulted during the compile.
-The classes directory (./temperature_classes) is the target of the compile and may be populated with a a directory structure that corresponds to Java packages.
+The classes directory (./temperature_classes) is the target of the compile and may be populated with a directory structure that corresponds to Java packages.
+The classes directory (.temperature_classes) is also consulted during the compile.
 The Java files are in the current directory.
 The directory temperature_classes exists as a subdirectory of the current directory.

 These commands assume that you are in a directory just above temperature_classes.
 So, before running the first compile, if we execute an 'ls' command, we would see: